Shimane Prefecture: Towns and villages

 These are the towns and villages of each district.
 The number of towns and villages greatly decreased during the mergers.
 However, they hold about one-third of the prefecture's population.

 Mergers

 Climate

-The prefecture has a sub-tropical climate.
+Shimane prefecture has a sub-tropical climate.
 Winter is cloudy with a little snow, and summer is humid.
 The average annual temperature is 14.6 C. It rains almost every day in the rainy season, from June to mid-July.
 The highest average monthly temperature occurs in August with 26.3 C. The average annual precipitation is 1799 mm, higher than Tokyo's 1467 mm and Obihiro with 920. mm.

 Transportation

 Airports

 Three airports serve Shimane.
-The Izumo Airport located in Izumo is the largest airport in the prefecture in terms of passengers, which has regular flights to Haneda Airport, Osaka Airport, Fukuoka Airport, and Oki Airport.
+The Izumo Airport located in Izumo is the largest airport in the prefecture in terms of passengers and has regular flights to Haneda Airport, Osaka Airport, Fukuoka Airport, and Oki Airport.
 The Iwami Airport has two flights each day to Haneda and Osaka and 2 arrivals.
 Oki Airport has scheduled flights to Osaka and Izumo Airports.